khiner/ProcessingRayTracer/README.md

 | ![](renders/mesh_manipulation/51a_star.png) | ![](renders/mesh_manipulation/51b_star.png) | ![](renders/mesh_manipulation/51c_star.png) | ![](renders/mesh_manipulation/51d_star.png) |

-**Smooth shaded models:** These next three images show smooth shaded versions of models that were subdivided three times using Catmull-Clark.
+**Smooth-shaded models:** These next three images show smooth-shaded versions of models that were subdivided three times using Catmull-Clark.
-The models are the icosahedron, star, and 'S'.
+The models are the icosahedron, star, and the 'S'.

 | Icosahedron | Star | S |
 |-------------|------|---|